Canadian Army Trophy

-The Canadian Army Trophy (CAT) was a tank gunnery competition established to foster excellence, camaraderie and competition among the armoured forces of the NATO countries in Western Europe.
+The Canadian Army Trophy (CAT) is a tank gunnery competition established to foster excellence, camaraderie and competition among the armoured forces of the NATO countries in Western Europe.

 The trophy is a miniature sterling silver replica of a Canadian Army Centurion tank.
 It is now located at CFB (Canadian Forces Base) Gagetown in New Brunswick, Canada; home of the Canadian Armour School.

 Origins

 The Canadian Army Trophy (CAT) competition started in 1963 when the Canadian government donated a silver replica of a Centurion tank to the country that obtained the highest score during a tank gunnery competition that was hosted by the Canadian Army 4th Mechanized Brigade forward deployed in West Germany.
 This tank replica later became known as the Canadian Army Trophy for NATO Tank Gunnery.
 The competition was established to foster excellence, camaraderie and competition among the armor forces of the NATO countries in Western Europe.
 The winner of the Canadian Army Trophy, which remains the property of Canada, retains it until the next competition and is responsible for its safe custody.
 The competition was held annually through 1968; and in 1970 it was decided that it would be held every two years at Bergen-Hohne, West Germany beginning with a competition in 1973; later the competition would also be held at Grafenwöhr.
 Each member country was invited to field a 'team' (a tank company of four platoons of 3 AFVs) to represent their respective Armies.
 Nations represented included Canada, Belgium, United Kingdom, the Netherlands, West Germany and the United States.

 Since 1963 the competition format has undergone numerous changes.
 Originally, single tanks fired from fixed points at known ranges.
 Following the 1968 and again after the 1975 competitions, the rules and procedures of the competition were changed to more accurately reflect combat conditions.
 The 1970, 1973 and 1975 competitions incorporated tank sections, consisting of two tanks; while beginning in the 1977 competition, 3-tank platoons (or strong sections for 5-tank platoons) are now required to fire and move over a course, termed a "battle run," designed to test their gunnery skills under more realistic conditions.
 Each battle run consists of firing from stationary positions and while on the move, at both stationary and moving targets.
 4-Tank platoons were incorporated beginning with the 1981 competition.
 The trophy and awards were given to the best scoring team.